yoasyo25/career-development-curriculum/module_four/post_grad_plan.md

 * What actions will give you the most impact in your search?

+4. What "barriers" tend to hold you back in the job search?
+What steps will you take to overcome those "barriers"?

 **[Example](https://gist.github.com/kjs222/7ef5e79a71eedf9d8c8d401da1e687c7)** of clearly outlined goals and schedule to complete them.